Dot Ladybird Stethorus pusillus

 I have found up to ten at a time in garden wheelie bins containing Daylily, Hemerocallis, that I had cut back in September, when it had gone over.

-I also find it in wheelie bins containing mixed prunings from evergreen shrubs, although it is not always possible to know which plant species it was associated with.
+I also find them in wheelie bins containing mixed prunings from evergreen shrubs, although it is not always possible to know which plant species it was associated with.

 Mixed prunings containing Dot Ladybird

-In gardens I have beaten it from Viburnum tinus, Privet and Larch.
+In gardens I have beaten Dot Ladybird from a variety of evergreen shrubs including Viburnum tinus, Weigela, Berberis, Juniper, Firethorn and Privet.

 I have twice found it in an Exeter garden, Devon, on Buddleja and Portugal Laurel.

-I have also beaten Dot Ladybird from deciduous trees in the wider countryside, including Crack Willow, Hazel and Oak.
+I have also beaten Dot Ladybird from deciduous trees in the wider countryside, including poplar, Crack Willow, Hazel, Field Maple, Blackthorn and Hawthorn.
 I have beaten them from oaks on several occasions, occasionally alongside Oak Ladybird.

 Small oak in hedgerow amongst willows